 Columns, also known as Kanban board, is one of the most popular views in project management software.
 This view is super practical and effective because it allows you to visualize the workflow and navigate the board more easily.

-To make the most of columns, you will need to learn about custom fields, filters and groups.
+To make the most of columns, you will need to learn about attributes, filters and groups.
 That way, you will be able to organize your columns in the most productive way.
 In Columns view, you will also be able to move the items around easily by drag and drop - inside one column as well as across columns.

 For items that are time-sensitive, Calendar view will be a great addition to your organization process.
 It will give you an overview of all the important dates like deadlines, calls, meetings, events, etc.